flyteorg/flyte/rsts/community/troubleshoot.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - ``Received message larger than max (xxx vs. 4194304)`` usually crops up when the message size is too large.

-How To Fix?
-"""""""""""""""
-- In the ``config`` file of flyte-admin, increase the value of ``MaxMessageSizeBytes`` variable accordingly.
+- To fix this, edit the flyte-admin-base-config config map to increase ``maxMessageSizeBytes`` value.

 I Still Need Help!